Financing Accounts Receivables

-The factoring process is covered by an agreement with key details such as the advance rate, fee structure and other contractual obligations related to the sale of invoices.
+This factoring process is covered by a agreement with a factoring company.
+The factoring agreement contains key details such as the advance rate, fee structure and other contractual obligations related to the sale of invoices.

 The factoring company issues a notice of assignment (NOA) to your customer(s) that informs them of the accounts receivables assignment.
 This allows the factoring company to directly collect payments from your customers.